ZetsKP/InternetStuff/docs/movies-and-tv-shows.md

 - [TVRaven](https://www.onetvraven.pro/) - Large TV collection, friendly UI.
 - [WatchSeries](http://dwatchseries.to/) - TV series, multiple links/backups to different streaming hosts.
 - [TVBox](https://tvbox.ag/) - TV/Movies, easy to navigate site, multiple links/backups to different streaming hosts.
-- [enx265](https://enx265.com/) - A mcommunity dedicated to upload only H265 encoded movies and TV shows.
 - [r/freefolk](https://www.removeddit.com/r/freefolk) - Streams for new episodes of Game of Thrones.
 - [r/ProshotMusicals](https://www.removeddit.com/r/ProShotMusicals) - Subreddit for all those theatre obsessed people who want proshots instead of bootlegs to be seen.
 - [castnow](https://github.com/xat/castnow) - Castnow is a command-line utility that can be used to play back media files on your Chromecast device.